Neel-Chudasama/Data-Wrangling-project/README.md

 Hello!

-My name is Neel Chudasama and this is my project conducting Data Wrangling and EDA on a Mosquito Data.
+My name is Neel Chudasama and this is my project conducting Data Wrangling and EDA on a Mosquito Dataset.

 In this project, I use python clean the dataframe and explore the data to gain insights.
 The goal of this task was to clean the data and gain a higher level of understanding of West Nile Virus (WNV).